Global Education North America

 Westmont in San Francisco

-Westmont in San Francisco is a internship-based, semester-long program offered both fall and spring.
-Student hone their professional skills while living and working in a unique urban setting in the heart of the city and looking more deeply at the cultural, ethical, political, and business-oriented aspects of modern society.
+Westmont in San Francisco is an internship-based, semester-long program offered both fall and spring.
+Students hone their professional skills while living and working in a unique urban setting in the heart of the city and looking more deeply at the cultural, ethical, political, and business-oriented aspects of modern society.
 The program's core is a pre-professional internship that involves a minimum of 24 hours each week.
 Tutorials and independent study in a variety of areas are available in addition to the core curriculum.
 (Open to all majors)

-American Studies Program, Washington, D.C.
-(CCCU)
+American Studies Program (CCCU)

 American Studies Program has served as an experiential learning laboratory for students committed to connecting their faith to public affairs since 1976.
-The program is part of BestSemester through the Council for Christian Colleges and Universities (CCCU).
-Each students enrolls in the program's two practicum courses: Internship and Topics in Leadership & Vocation.
-Students have the option of enrolling in a one-credit Professional Mentorship course.
+The program is part of GlobalEd through the Council for Christian Colleges and Universities (CCCU).
+Each student enrolls in the program's two practicum courses: Internship and Topics in Leadership & Vocation, with the option of enrolling in a one-credit Professional Mentorship course.
 In addition, students apply to either the Public Policy track or the Global Development track.
 (Open to all majors)

 American University, Washington Semester

 Washington Semester is a program of American University in which students live and study at the Tenley Campus.
-Students have the opportunity to serve in internships in thirteen different tracks including national politics, foreign policy, economic policy and justice, journalism, and a number of other fields.
+Students have the opportunity to serve in internships in thirteen tracks including national politics, foreign policy, economic policy and justice, journalism, and a number of other fields.
 Participants come from over 200 affiliated colleges and universities in the U.S. and from 28 international institutions.
 A limited number of Westmont students will be nominated for consideration for the program each semester.
 (Open to all majors)

 Christian College Consortium Visitor